A1 (Croatia): Further construction

-The ultimate southern terminus of the motorway has been established by applicable legislation to be near Dubrovnik.
+The ultimate southern terminus of the motorway was defined to be near Dubrovnik by a 2003 legislation by the Ministry of Maritime Affairs, Transport and Infrastructure.
+In 2022 the same ministry updated the document with a definition of the A1 ending with "Opuzen – Zavala (border of Croatia and Bosnia and Herzegovina) – Imotica (ditto border) – Dubrovnik".

 Hrvatske autoceste, operator of the southern portion of the A1 motorway, ordered the execution of design documents, feasibility and environmental impact studies for the Doli – Osojnik section of the motorway that is to be constructed near Dubrovnik.
 Commencement of construction on this section was originally scheduled for 2009.
 Despite an official ceremony to mark commencement of construction works on the section, no works beyond design and study development has been carried out there.

 The A1 motorway route between Ploče and Doli has not been fixed yet, as several options exist, all of which require the route to cross either an embayment of the Adriatic Sea or a part of the territory of Bosnia and Herzegovina.
 While the construction of the Pelješac Bridge, spanning the coast south of Ploče and the Pelješac peninsula, had been associated with A1, its design includes only one traffic lane in each direction unlike the A1 motorway standard of two.

 In April 2012, government of Bosnia-Herzegovina proposed a route in Neum area to connect Ploče and Dubrovnik while serving Neum.
 That entails branching of the A1 motorway 7 to 8 km west of Neum, one branch serving Neum and the other Dubrovnik.
 As of July 2012 no decision was reached on the section of the A1 route.

 A planned modification of the existing route encompasses construction of a directional T interchange to replace the existing trumpet interchange built at Žuta Lokva.
 The new interchange is only planned to be built once the A7 motorway is completed between the Rijeka bypass and Žuta Lokva.
 It shall not feature any weaving, similar to the Bosiljevo 2 interchange of the A1 and A6 motorways.

+Rudine – Osojnik (Dubrovnik) section – Currently, while construction permits are being obtained.
+The construction is planned to begin in the spring of 2024.